praveenraj2001/M3_G46/1Remote_Keyless_Entry/5_Report/README.md

-# check Doc file for Complete Report
+# Table of content (V1.1)
+1. About the BiCom System
+    1. Description
+    1. Identifying features
+    1. State of art
+    1. 5W’s & 1H and S.W.O.T analysis
+1. Requirements
+    1. High level requirements
+    1. Low level requirements
+1. Architecture
+    1. Behavioural Diagram
+        1. High Level Flow chart Behavioural Diagram
+        1. Low Level Flow chart Behavioural Diagram
+    1. Structural Diagram
+        1. High Level UML Use Case Structural Diagram
+        1. Low Level UML Use Case Structural Diagram
+1. Test plan and Output
+    1. High level test plan
+    1. Low level test plan

 #  1 About the RKE
-## 1.1 Description
+## i Description
  * This Project is an __Remote keyless entry (RKE) system__,and is designed to remotely lock or unlock access to automobiles, RKE operates by broadcasting radio waves on a particular frequency unidirectionally,RKE systems implement encryption algorithms to prevent car thieves from intercepting and spoofing the telegrams

 ---

-## 1.2 Identifying features
+## ii Identifying features
  * It shall Lock the car when Button is pressed ONCE
  * It shall Unlock the car when Button is pressed TWICE
  * It shall activation/deactivation alarm when the Button is pressed THREE times
  * It shall approach light when the Button is pressed FOUR times

-## 1.3 State of art
+## iii State of art
  * The main focus point here is controlling the car remotely
  * And also securing our car with a reliable __Encryption System__
  * Now this two features are combined and made into one product i.e. __RKE__
  * As the world PACE-FORWARD our technology needs to catch up to the world

 ---
-## 1.4 5W's & 1H and S.W.O.T analysis is in the below table
+## iv 5W's & 1H and S.W.O.T analysis is in the below table

 | 5W's & 1H | S.W.O.T analysis |
 | -------- | -------------- |